wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

 1. (optional) Yolo the ImportDeclaration with a more specific find filter parameter

-   If we could write a find filter parameter on ImportDeclaration that specified the imports we wanted then we wouldn't need to `.closest()` back up from the `ImportSpecifier`s.
-At some point this could become trickier than it is worth and the previous solution would be easier to write.
-I continued to look at the structure of the AST and was able to figure out the filter parameter object that has the same effect.
+   If we could write a find filter parameter on `ImportDeclaration` that specified the imports we wanted then we wouldn't need to use `.closest()` up from the `ImportSpecifier`s.
+This one wasn't too hard to figure out but at some point this could become trickier than it is worth and the previous solution would be easier to write.
+Looking at the structure of the AST I was able to figure out the filter parameter object that has the desired effect.

    ```diff
    root